JamesBremner/TaskGraphScheduler/README.md

 The application searches for an optimal feasible order of tasks without communications costs to be performed on multiple homogeneous processor cores.

-The task graphs reads files in standard task graph format as described hhttp://www.kasahara.cs.waseda.ac.jp/schedule/index.html
+The application reads files in standard task graph format as described http://www.kasahara.cs.waseda.ac.jp/schedule/index.html

 Sample run of 100 task sample #2 from